dougtoppin/presentation-aws-cloudformation/PITCHME.md

 Don't hardcode stuff in your templates

-Use the Parameter Store to centralize settings
+Use the Parameter Store to centralize settings, pass parameters between templates

 +++